EUMETNET/meteogate-documentation/docs/4-operating-and-maintaining-community-components.md

 Community Capability Operators are responsible for implementing and maintaining the backup and disaster recovery solutions in their respective environments.
 This includes verifying that backups are functional, accessible, and restorable when needed.

-ll core components, including:
+All core components, including:

   - API Gateway (APISIX): etcd database
   - Identity & Access Manager (Keycloak): PostgreSQL database
   - Key Vault (Vault): Raft storage are configured with scheduled Cron jobs to perform backups.
 These jobs are defined using Terraform and store encrypted backup files in an AWS S3 bucket by default.
 The setup supports adaptation to other cloud environments.

 Backups are retained according to the policies defined by the Community Capability Operator.
 The backup frequency can be customised; a recommended baseline is: _<to be confirmed>_

   - Daily backups of all stateful components.
   - Retention period of at least 7–14 days for critical data.
   - Full restore test at least every 6 months.

 Restore operations are executed manually using predefined command templates.
 These templates are included in the infrastructure codebase and support consistent restoration across environments.